 Curtain is an app that provides a safe solution to sharing your contact information online while keeping them secure.
 When you create your account with Curtain, an email generated to handle all your accounts.
 Multiple profiles allow you to share information tailored for a group of platforms all while your information is stored encrypted on Curtain Cloud.

-When signing up for an online service we usually provide a certain amount of personal information.
-It could be just your name and your email address for simpler platforms, or it could a bit more intrusive and require you to provide phone number, home address, date of birth... you get the idea.
+When signing up for an online service we are usually required to provide some personal information.
+It could be just our name and an email address for most occasions, but sometimes it could a bit more intrusive and require us to provide phone number, home address, date of birth... you get the idea.
 But how can we make sure that our personal information is safe?
-How can we know our information is not end up in the wrong hands?
+How can we know our information does not end up in the wrong hands?

 Our current era has been dubbed as the ‘Information Age’ and as such, information is all valuable, accessible, and plentiful.
 While the evolution of online platforms and social media brings entertainment, knowledge and convenience it struggles to provide the very basic human right to privacy.

 There is no doubt that big companies like Google, and Facebook rely heavily on users' information.
 However, with the rise of privacy concerns they are looking for ways to appear respectful and mindful of sharing users' data.

 Curtain is aiming to solve this problem by providing a safe path to using web services in an utopian internet future.